Eontec/eontec.github.io/_posts/2023-09-13-Black-Guild-V6C7.md

 　Even as a junior high school student, she was already as knowledgeable as an adult researcher and was sought out by various research institutes.
 It was amazing that she was sometimes invited to famous universities overseas.

-　Maki's career as a researcher was going smoothly, but a turning point came when he was nineteen years old.
+　Maki's career as a researcher was going smoothly, but a turning point came when she was nineteen years old.
 　It was the advent of the dungeon.
 With a personality of curiosity wearing a white coat, Maki was fascinated by the charms of dungeons.
 At first, Maki was doing research at a public institution, but ethical and safety concerns made it difficult to get approval for her experiments.
 Especially when it came to experiments on human subjects.